-Mr. Graham, age 64, has been Chairman of the Board of the Company since September 1993 and Chief Executive Officer of the Company since May 1991.
+Mr. Graham, age 65, has been Chairman of the Board of the Company since September 1993 and Chief Executive Officer of the Company since May 1991.
 Mr. Graham served as President of the Company between May 1991 and September 1993.
 He also was Publisher of The Washington Post for 21 years, a position he held between 1979 and 2000.
 Mr. Graham has been a Director of the Company since 1974 and is Chairman of the Executive Committee and a member of the Finance Committee of the Board.
-By virtue of his ownership of 49.7% of the outstanding Class A stock of the Company and his right to control the vote as a trustee of certain family trusts of an additional 24% of such stock, Mr. Graham effectively votes a total of 73.7% of the Class A shares, Mr. Graham is a Trustee of the Federal City Council and the Philip L. Graham Fund.
-He serves as Chairman and a Director of DC College Access Program and as a Director of The Summit Fund of Washington, the College Success Foundation, KIPP-DC and Facebook, where he is also a member of the Compensation Committee.
-As a result of his substantial and longstanding shareholdings in the Company and his tenure in various executive roles at the Company, Mr. Graham provides a unique perspective to the Board about the strategic and operational opportunities and challenges, economic and industry trends, and competitive and financial positioning of the Company and its businesses, as well as the Company's historic role in journalistic enterprise and the promotion of the core values of freedom of the press and journalistic integrity.
+By virtue of his ownership of 58.3% of the outstanding Class A

+Stock of the Company and his right to control the vote as a trustee of certain family trusts of an additional 27.0% of such stock, Mr. Graham effectively votes a total of 85.3% of the Class A shares.
+Mr. Graham is a Trustee of the Federal City Council and the Philip L. Graham Fund.
+He serves as Chairman and a Director of the DC College Access Program and as a Director of The Summit Fund of Washington, the College Success Foundation, KIPP-DC and Facebook, where he is also a member of the Compensation Committee.
+As a result of his substantial and long-standing shareholdings in the Company and his tenure in various executive roles at the Company, Mr. Graham provides a unique perspective to the Board about the strategic and operational opportunities and challenges, economic and industry trends, and competitive and financial positioning of the Company and its businesses, as well as the Company's historic role in journalistic enterprise and the promotion of the core values of freedom of the press and journalistic integrity.
+Mr. Graham is the uncle of Ms. Weymouth.